renebohne/renebohne.github.io/_posts/2016-03-02-breakfastmachine.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/E2evC2xTNWg" frameborder="0" allowfullscreen></iframe>
 </div>

 Breakfast is the meal of the day that I miss too often.
-And of cource this is because I don't have a smart robot that feeds me!
+And of course this is because I don't have a smart robot that feeds me!

 > Skipping breakfast is bad and I needed a change.
 Getting up earlier in the morning and finally becoming the grown-up my ID tells me I am?
 Not going to happen.
 I’m self-aware enough to know I only make good decisions out of total desperation, and I wasn’t there yet.